BennyKok/PxerStudio/README.md

 Create canvas size up to 128 x 128

 ###Translation>
-If you want to translation for this project go to [here](https://github.com/BennyKok/PxerStudio/blob/master/app/src/main/res/values/strings.xml) grab the raw file copied to your desktop and replace the string between each XML starting tag and closing tag to the language you want to translate and send back to me through email or start a new issue with the file attached and mention the language you are translating.
+If you want to do translation for this project, please go to [here](https://github.com/BennyKok/PxerStudio/blob/master/app/src/main/res/values/strings.xml) grab the raw file then copy it to your desktop and replace the string between each XML starting tag and closing tag to the language you want to translate and send back to me through email or start a new issue with the file attached and mention the language you are translating.